-The form for the affidavit is printed in the law itself, and is available, free, from each County Board of Education, each local Department of Social Services, and each local Area Agency on Aging.
+The form for the affidavit is printed in the law itself.
+It is also available for free from each County Board of Education, local Department of Social Services, and local Area Agency on Aging.
 These agencies also must attach written instructions to the form.

 Some additional terms of the law are: